MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/installation-configuration-wizard-errors.md

 - Global admin credentials for the Microsoft cloud service

 ## Use the nltest tool to check connectivity to the domain

-[Nltest.exe command-line tool](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/cc731935(v=ws.11)) is a command-line tool that is built into Windows Server.
+The [Nltest](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/cc731935(v=ws.11)) tool is a command-line tool that is built into Windows Server.
 It is available as part of the [Remote Server Administration Tools for Windows 10](https://www.microsoft.com/download/details.aspx?id=45520).

-- Type the following command at the command prompt:
+- To check the domain controllers of the domain, run the following command at the command prompt:

     ```console
     Nltest /dsgetdc:<FQDN of the domain>